wynnei/MEAN-Employee-details-FrontEnd/README.md

 #### `ng serve -o`

 Runs the app in the development mode.\
-Open [https://restaurant-mern-frontend.onrender.com/](https://restaurant-mern-frontend.onrender.com/) to view it in your browser.
+Open [Front end URL](https://github.com/wynnei/MEAN-Employee-details-FrontEnd) to view it in your browser.

 The page will reload when you make changes.\